caiylderek/youtube_trending/README.md

 ![Global trending videos by day](https://github.com/caiylderek/youtube_trending/blob/master/pre_generated/graphs/global_trending_day_barplot.png)

-It was also found that June and November were relatively low because the dataset started mid-November and ended mid-June.
+It was also found that June and November were relatively low because the dataset was dependent on trending date which started 1st December and ended 31st May.
 They are kept in the visualization for the purpose of including all data.

 ### No month clearly stands out in uploading time